Canon M6 versus Sony A6300

 |Sony A6000 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.1||13.1||1347||82|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A6300 provides a better video resolution than the M6.
+Many modern cameras cannot only take still pictures, but also record videos.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A6300 provides a better video resolution than the M6.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A6300 has an electronic viewfinder (2300k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the M6 relies on live view and the rear LCD for framing.
-The following table reports on some other key feature differences and similarities of the Canon M6, the Sony A6300, and comparable cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Canon M6 and Sony A6300 in connection with corresponding information for a sample of similar cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon M6 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||9.0||5||no|